LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/add-messaging-to-your-mobile-app.md

 Determine what information you’ll need to collect and set up your engagement attributes.
 If you’d like your engagement to target specific customers or pages - or even track your sales and transactions - you’ll need to set up engagement attributes.
 Engagement attributes help you to collect more in-depth information about your visitors.
 In order to collect this information from your engagements, you first need to set up your [engagement attributes](https://developers.liveperson.com/messaging-interactions-api-engagement-attributes.html) through the mobile SDK.

 By adding monitoring capabilities to your campaign, you can display tailored engagements to the right consumer at the right time.
-Learn more about the **monitoring API** and **reporting on engagement attributes** by following these links to the Developers Community:
+Learn more about the **monitoring API** and **reporting on engagement attributes** by following these links to the Developer Center:

 * [Monitoring API for iOS](https://developers.liveperson.com/mobile-app-messaging-sdk-for-ios-sdk-apis-monitoring-api.html)
 * [Monitoring API for Android](https://developers.liveperson.com/mobile-app-messaging-sdk-for-android-sdk-apis-monitoring-api.html)